|

 interfere with normal functioning, such as by introducing extraneous signals—noise—into

-the brain’s information-processing system.
+a brain’s operations.
 Neural pruning, by eliminating

 excess connections, would seem to improve the fidelity of the brain’s